-- 10.1 Support to Pupils Our school recognises that pupils who are abused or who witness violence may find it difficult to develop a sense of self-worth and view their lives in a positive way.
+- 10.1 Support to Pupils (including those about whom there are mental health concerns) Our school recognises that pupils who are abused or who witness violence may find it difficult to develop a sense of self-worth and view their lives in a positive way.
 For such pupils, school may be one of the few stable, secure and predictable components of their lives.
 Other pupils may be vulnerable because, for instance, they have a disability, are in care, a care-leaver or previously looked after, or are experiencing some form of neglect.
-Our school seeks to remove any barriers that may exist in being able to recognise abuse or neglect in pupils with Special Educational Needs or a disability.
+Our school seeks to remove any barriers that may exist in being able to recognise abuse or neglect in pupils with Special Educational Needs, disabilities or physical health issues.
 We will seek to provide such pupils with the necessary support and to build their self-esteem and confidence.
 The context in which safeguarding incidents and/or behaviours occur, whether in school or outside (including online), will be considered by staff, particularly the DSL and Deputy DSLs.
 Any associated threats or risks will be included in assessments and relevant information included in referrals to Children's Social Care (this is known as contextual safeguarding).
-General indicators of abuse and neglect (from Part 1 of the statutory guidance), "Keeping Children Safe in Education 2020". - 10.2 Sexual Health & Sex Education It is important to deliver high quality and inclusive Relationship and Sex Education (RSE) this can be part of the broader PSHE education programme incorporating everything from online safety, online bullying to mental health and drugs and alcohol.
+General indicators of abuse and neglect (from Part 1 of the statutory guidance), "Keeping Children Safe in Education 2021". - 10.2 Sexual Health & Sex Education It is important to deliver high quality and inclusive Relationship and Sex Education (RSE) this can be part of the broader PSHE education programme incorporating everything from online safety, online bullying to mental health and drugs and alcohol.
 Students should feel supported and age appropriate information and advice should be available in the school setting.
-Including advise on contraception, pregnancy and sexual health. - 10.3 Peer on Peer Abuse This school recognises that pupils sometimes display abusive behaviour themselves and that such incidents or allegations must be referred on for appropriate support and intervention.
-Such abuse will not be tolerated or passed off as "banter" or "part of growing up".
+Including advise on contraception, pregnancy and sexual health. - 10.3 Peer on Peer/child on child Abuse This school recognises that children sometimes display harmful behaviour themselves and that even if there are no reports, it may still be happening. such incidents or allegations must be referred on for appropriate support and intervention.
+Such abuse is unacceptable and will not be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 Where specific risks are identified, a risk assessment will be undertaken in order to ensure the safety of all staff and pupils and to offer appropriate support.

-This abuse could for example include but not limited to:
+This abuse could for example include but is not limited to:

-- 10.3.1 sexual violence and sexual harassment, upskirting; - 10.3.2 initiation/hazing type violence; - 10.3.3 all forms of bullying; - 10.3.4 aggravated sexting and physical violence experienced by both boys and girls;
+- 10.3.1sexual violence and sexual harassment, upskirting; - 10.3.2 initiation/hazing type violence; - 10.3.3 all forms of bullying; - 10.3.4 aggravated sexting and physical violence experienced by both boys and girls;

-There are separate school and local authority or Safeguarding Children Partnership guidances and policies to address these concerns including but not limited to:
+There are separate school and local authority or Safeguarding Children Partnership guidance and policies to address these concerns including but not limited to:

 - 10.3.4.1 the Behaviour Policy;

 - 10.3.4.2 Anti-Bullying Policy;

 - 10.3.4.3 E-safety Policy;

 - 10.3.4.4 "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance)

-- 10.4 Sexting School will always respond if informed that pupils have been involved in 'sexting' (youth produced sexual imagery).
-The UK Council for Child Internet Safety (UKCCIS) guidance, "Sexting in
+- 10.3.4.5 DfE guidance "Sexual violence and sexual harassment between children in schools and colleges" and Part 5 of "Keeping Children Safe in Education"